 There are many motivators for pursuing a Predictive Maintenance program.
 Success can be a reduction in unplanned downtime, reduced maintenance costs, regulatory compliance, improved build quality or one of the many other factors.
 It is important to identify and clearly define what success means.
 If you do not have a target, you cannot measure it, the ID will have no direction and will undoubtedly fail.

 - What to measure

 Once success has been defined, the next step is to identify the key measures required to assess the trial.
 Typically, this would include both critical machinery and problematic machinery.
-A priority critical list can be created by looking at the top 10 failures in the last month and year in the Computerised Maintenance Management System (CMMS) or Enterprise Asset Management (EAM).
+A priority critical list can be created by looking at historical data: the top 10 failures in the last month and year in the Computerised Maintenance Management System (CMMS) or Enterprise Asset Management (EAM).
 Then understanding the consequences and risks of failure of each asset.